Trump supporter, Putin ally meeting may not have been by chance: Sources

 His background and credibility have come under attack as his name appeared in recent headlines.
 He has been arrested twice in the U.S., first in 1984 and again 1991, and convicted once, according to court records unsealed in March, for possession of pornographic videos featuring underage boys.

-Nader was also arrested for similar charges involving underage boys in the Czech Republic, according to an Associated Press report, but his legal team told ABC News on Friday that they have not been able to verify that alleged case with any official records.
+Nader was also arrested for similar charges involving underage boys in the Czech Republic, according to an Associated Press report.

+ABC News could not confirm the AP report, and Nader's legal team vigorously disputes its accuracy.

 Nader's lawyers at powerhouse firm Latham & Watkins, which includes former Obama White House Counsel Kathryn Ruemmler, have said unnamed individuals are dredging up the old criminal cases to discredit him as an important witness for Mueller.
 They declined to comment to ABC News on Nader's interactions with the special counsel and Nader himself has refused to speak about the Russia probe.